microsoft/ELL/docs/tutorials/Active-Cooling-your-Raspberry-Pi-3/index.md

 #### Printing without standoffs

 You may have noticed that the *Pi 3 Fan Mount* comes in two versions, with or without standoffs.
-If your 3D printer can print support material, we recommend printing the version with standoffs.
+If your 3D printer can print support material, then print the version with standoffs.
 On the other hand, if your printer only supports a single filament, you may have more luck printing the version without standoffs.
-In that case, we recommend using nylon spacers or standoffs to lift the plastic mount off of the Pi circuit board.
+In that case, you will need to add nylon spacers or standoffs to lift the plastic mount off of the Pi circuit board.

 ![Two Mount Designs](/ELL/tutorials/Active-Cooling-your-Raspberry-Pi-3/Two-Mount-Designs.jpg)